-- the EL student's English as a Second Language teacher; - the EL student's course content teacher(s); - an administrator or designee (e.g., guidance counselor or reading specialist); - the EL student's parent or guardian; and - the EL student, if appropriate
+- the EL student's English as a Second Language teacher; - the EL student's course content teacher(s); - an administrator or designee (e.g., guidance counselor or reading specialist); - the EL student's parent or guardian; and - the EL student, if appropriate.

 All decisions made by the ELAP committee must be documented in the EL student's ELAP.
-Any accommodations not detailed in the plan will not be allowed for the EL student and will be cause for test invalidation if used during testing.
+Any accommodations not detailed in the plan will not be allowed use on OSTP tests by the EL student and will be cause for test invalidation if used.